curlingironcats/curlingironcats/README.md

+## License

 Feel free to use this project as a template.
-No attribution required.
+No credit required.